CardiacModelling/model-reduction-manifold-boundaries/README.md

 ## Manifold boundary approximation method (MBAM)

+All code relevant to the MBAM can be found in the [MBAM](https://github.com/CardiacModelling/model-reduction-manifold-boundaries/tree/main/MBAM) folder.

 ### Generating data

 For each iteration of the MBAM, it is required to compute the geodesic path using the MBAM, and then to calibrate the reduced model.
 This can be performed by running the corresponding `compute_geodesics_i*.py` and `calibrate_model_i*.py` scripts.
 For example, to generate the data for the 5th iteration of the MBAM, type

 - `python compute_geodesics_i5.py --ssv_threshold 1e-5` to compute the geodesic path
-- `python calibrate_model_i5.py` to calibrate the reduced model which uses parameter values from the end of the geodesic path found in the previous script as the starting point
+- `python calibrate_model_i5.py` to calibrate the reduced model which uses parameter values from the end of the geodesic path found in the previous script as the starting point (the `--parallel` flag can be used on non-Windows machines to speed up fitting considerably)

 Exact input settings used to generate the data in the manuscript can be found in `input_settings_i*.csv` files in [MBAM/txt_files/](https://github.com/CardiacModelling/model-reduction-manifold-boundaries/tree/main/MBAM/txt_files) folder.

 ### Visualising data

-To show diagnostic plots of the completed iterations, the `--done` and `--plot` input arguments can be used.
-For example, to
+To visualise completed iterations, the `--done` and `--plot` input arguments can be used.
+For example, to show diagnostic plots of the 5th iteration of the MBAM:

 - `python compute_geodesics_i5.py --done --plot` will show plots of (1) the eigenvalue spectrum at the start of the geodesic path (before the model has been reduced), (2) dynamics of the state variables at the end of the geodesic path (in this case we can see that the occupancy of C3 is practically zero), (3) initial and final eigenvector components along the geodesic path, (3) parameter values and velocities along the geodesic path, and (4) how the current at the end of the geodesic path compares to reference system measurements from the full model
-- `python calibrate_model_i5.py --done --plot` will show plots of the reduced and full model output (1) before and (2) after calibration to the full model output, and (3) dynamics of the state variables for the reduced model (in this case we can see that we have onee fewer variable as the C3 state was removed)
+- `python calibrate_model_i5.py --done --plot` will show plots of the reduced and full model output (1) before and (2) after calibration to the full model output, and (3) dynamics of the state variables for the reduced model (in this case we can see that we have one fewer variable as the C3 state was removed)

+### Toy model

+The Michaelis Menten reaction kinetics "toy model" can be found in [MBAM/toy_model](https://github.com/CardiacModelling/model-reduction-manifold-boundaries/tree/main/MBAM/toy_model).
+To save related figures, simply type `python MMR_Plots.py`.

 ## Parameter inference using real data

+All code parameter inference using real experimental data can be found in the [Parameter_inference_real_data](https://github.com/CardiacModelling/model-reduction-manifold-boundaries/tree/main/Parameter_inference_real_data) folder.

+### Generating data

+### Visualising data

 ## Acknowledging this work